Ircam-RnD/biquad-filter/README.md

 Method | Description
 --- | ---
 `biquadFilter.setCoefficients(coef, optNumberOfCascade)` | Set the coefficients of the filter.
-`biquadFilter.getNumberOfCascadeFilters()` | Get the number of biquads in the cascade `biquadFilter.process(inputBuffer, outputBuffer)` | Calculate the output of the cascade biquad filter for an inputBuffer.
+`biquadFilter.process(inputBuffer, outputBuffer)` | Calculate the output of the cascade biquad filter for an inputBuffer.
 The inputBuffer and the outputBuffer are Arrays with the same length.